-- External Radius Server, IP port and shared secret key - Proxy server IP and port - Template visibility is default settings for templates list on topology.
+- External Radius Server, IP port and shared secret key - Proxy server IP and port

+Template visibility is default settings for templates list on topology.
 Disable state (default) will not show on topology Nodes list with unloaded images.
 In the Nodes list will appear only uploaded images.
 The checkbox "Show unprovisioned templates" will show all available image templates.

-Disk critical size is value when EVE will start alert you about HDD space limit is reached.
+- Disk critical size is value when EVE will start alert you about HDD space limit is reached.
 If you will set 5Gb value, your EVE will start show warning messages in notification area.
 Example is showing limit set to 500GB.
-Recommended is set 3-5GB value.
+Recommended is set 3-5 GB value. - HTML5 Terminal settings Option to change console colour scheme and backgrounds.